 Another geophysical tracer, the bulk ground conductivity of seafloor and beach sediments can be employed to investigate the spatial distribution of saline and fresh porewater.
-Using these methods, preferential flowpaths of fresh, terrestrially-derived groundwater such as submarine paleochannels can be readily identified from their conductivity signature (Stieglitz, 2005; Stieglitz et al., in press).
+Using these methods, preferential flowpaths of fresh, terrestrially-derived groundwater such as submarine paleochannels can be readily identified from their conductivity signature (Stieglitz, 2005; Stieglitz et al., submitted for publication).